Label-Retrieval-Augmented Diffusion Models for Learning from Noisy Labels: Conclusion

 \section{Conclusion}

 In this paper, by viewing the noisy labeling process as a conditional generative process, we leverage diffusion models to denoise the labels and accurately capture label uncertainty.
 A label-retrieval-augmented diffusion model was proposed to effectively learn from noisy label data by incorporating the principle of neighbor consistency.
 Additionally, by incorporating auxiliary conditional information from large pre-trained models such as CLIP, we are able to significantly boost the model performance.
 The proposed model is tested on several benchmark datasets, including CIFAR-10, CIFAR-100, Food-101N, and Clothing1M, achieving state-of-the-art results in most experiments.
-Future work includes improves diffusion models by leveraging existing techniques to further push forward the performance.
+Future work could extend our model to multi-label settings, as it does not require a one-hot representation for labels.
+It is also promising to use semantic segmentation to guide the generation, potentially enhancing our model's interpretability and performance.

+\paragraph{Acknowledgement:} This work is partially supported by NSF AI Institute-2229873, NSF RI-2223292, an Amazon research award, and an Adobe gift fund.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, the Institute of Education Sciences, or the U.S. Department of Education.